mojiastonybrook/Documentation_Logs/T2KSKJointAsimovFitWithAdaptiveTunings.md

 In practice, as shown in the scheme diagram, this phase is broken into two stages with different adapation settings.
 ### Stage 1
-The chain starts with initial setting; the adapation on the covariance matrix is firstly made after sampling `1000` points and would then be updated once every `100` steps until the total amount of steps generated with adapation reaches to `100000`, according to the set-up of the job batch submitter
+The chain starts with initial setting; the adapation on the covariance matrix is firstly made after sampling `1000` points and would then be updated once every `100` steps until the total amount of steps generated with adapation reaches to `100000`, according to the set-up of `Stage 1` job in the batch submitter
 - [https://github.com/mojiastonybrook/MaCh3JobSubmitterForAdaptMC/blob/0c1c48d5140a4826c37e0efe4a46fa8ee68ff50d/LetsGo_Adaptive_vGlob.py#L376](https://github.com/mojiastonybrook/MaCh3JobSubmitterForAdaptMC/blob/0c1c48d5140a4826c37e0efe4a46fa8ee68ff50d/LetsGo_Adaptive_vGlob.py#L376):
   ```
     adaptive_setting = {'lower_adapt':1000, 'upper_adapt':100000,'update_interval':100}